Opinion

 2

-Carl King over 9 years ago
+Carl King about 10 years ago

 Not all generations of fraternity members had the same experience.
 Not all fraternities in each generation provided the same experience for their members.
 And not all members of each fraternity in each generation had the same experience.
 The generation before my undergraduate years had to survive a "boot camp" styled Hell Week.
 My generation survived a "pledge training" most of us today would label as hazing.
 Today there is "new member" education with risk management and other components designed to protect both members and guests.
 My involvement was during the 60's, then during the late 90's when my chapter was dissolved, and again in this century when it was revived.
 The FSILG community should be judged not on the behavior of a few undergraduates of today or the beliefs of some alumni of past generations, but on the evolution of the practices and goals of the substantial majority of living groups and individuals of the FSILG community as it reacts to society's evolving standards and expectations.
 While I may have many fond memories of the "good old days", there can be no doubt but that day's FSILG experience for its members is far superior and the FSILG community's contribution to the MIT community far greater.